raseena123-a/power-bi-/README.md

-# power-bi-
-This Power BI dashboard provides a clear and interactive overview of credit card transactions across departments.
-It highlights key metrics like total spend, transaction count, and average spend, with detailed breakdowns by category and year.
-Ideal for financial analysis, budgeting, and decision-making.
+# Credit Card Transaction (Interactive Dashboard creation using power BI)
+## Project Objective
+To design an interactive Power BI dashboard that analyzes credit card transaction data, providing actionable insights into spending patterns, departmental expenses, and transaction trends.
+The goal is to support informed financial decision-making, improve budget tracking, and enhance transparency in organizational expenditures.

+## Dataset used